-Russel Picot – Special Adviser to the Taskforce on Climate-related financial disclosures.
-Russell will speak about the TCFD’s work including the recent recommendations, as well as expectations for outcomes and next steps.
+Russell Picot – Special Adviser to the Taskforce on Climate-related financial disclosures.
+Russell spoke about the TCFD’s work including the recent recommendations, as well as expectations for outcomes and next steps.

-Adam Matthews –Church Commissioners for England – Adam will discuss the Transition Pathway Initiative and its work in engaging companies on their preparations for the transition to a low carbon economy.
+Adam Matthews –Church Commissioners for England – Adam discussed the Transition Pathway Initiative and its work in engaging companies on their preparations for the transition to a low carbon economy.

 Faith Ward – Chief Responsible Investment and Risk Officer, Environment Agency Pension Fund.
-Faith will speak about the recent legal changes for LGPS funds including the new pools
+Faith spoke about the recent legal changes for LGPS funds including the new pools

 We also hope to publish an updated version of our Understanding and Applying Fiduciary Duty, The Guide to feature new developments since this time last year including The Pensions Regulator updated guidance clarifying the need to take material ESG factors into account.